 PJSC IDGC of the North-West Report on Conformity to Principles and Recommendations of the Corporate Governance Code, Annex 15.
-Report on conformity to the corporate governance standard, examined by the Board of Directors of PJSC IDGC of the North-West as part of the discussion "On the preliminary approval of the Company's 2016 Annual Report."
+Report on conformity to the corporate governance standard, examined by the PJSC IDGC of the North-West Board of Directors9 as part of the discussion "On the preliminary approval of the Company's 2016 Annual Report."